Skip to main content

 • Regular defragmentation (recommended for frequently updated data)

-See the Usage Troubleshooting section for more details on managing operations history.Billing note: Sync operations are not billed under the updated Cloud pricing model.
-Data throughput billing is based on “data synced” instead.
+See the Usage Troubleshooting section for more details.Billing note: Sync operations are not billed under the updated Cloud pricing model.
+Billing for data throughput is based on “data synced” instead.
 You can still use sync operation counts for diagnostics.

-• Billing (Pro/Team): 1,000 included, then $30 per 1,000 over the included amount
+• Billing (Pro/Team): 1,000 connections are included, then $30 per 1,000 over the included amount.

-• PowerSync Cloud Free plans are limited to 50 peak concurrent connections
+• PowerSync Cloud Free plans are limited to 50 peak concurrent connections.

-The PowerSync Service hosts:
+The PowerSync Service hosts three types of data:

 Because of this structure, your hosted data size may be larger than your source database size.Billing (Pro/Team): 10 GB included, then $1.00 per GB over the included amount.